azat-co/ga-backbone/README.md

 ```

-I hope you can see a patern by now.
+I hope you can see the pattern by now.
 All our code is split into separate files based on the logic (e.g., view class, collection class, template).
-Main file loads all the dependencies with **require** function.
-If we need some module in non-main file, then we can ask for it in **define** function.
+Main file loads all the dependencies with the `require` function.
+If we need some module in non-main file, then we can ask for it in `define` function.
 Usually in modules we want to return an object, e.g., in templates we return string and in views we return Backbone View class.

-Try launching the examples.
+Try launching the example under `amd/index.html` folder.
 Visually there shouldn't be any changes.
 If you open Network tab in Developers Tool, you can see the difference in how files are loaded.

 `amd/index.html`: <http://cl.ly/image/2W0I0O1q0V23>
 `refactor/index.html`: <http://cl.ly/image/122X3q1M0P17>

 Require.js has a lot of configuration options which are defined through **requirejs.config()** call in the top level HTML page.
 More information can be found at <http://requirejs.org/docs/api.html#config>.

-Let add bust to our example.
+Let's add bust to our example.
 Bust argument will be appended to the url of each file preventing browser from caching the files.
 Perfect for development and terrible for production. :-)

 Add this to the **apple-app.js** file infront of everything else: